 Difficulty swallowingProblems speaking and hoarsenessDifficulty coordinating muscle movement

-Your doctor will ask about your symptoms and medical history.
-A exam of the nervous system will also be done.
+You will be asked about your symptoms and medical history.
+An exam of the nervous system will also be done.
 You will likely be referred to a specialist.

 Tests will also be done on your heart rate and blood pressure.
 These tests will help determine what is causing problems with your autonomic nervous system.
 Nerve impulses to your muscles may also be tested.